Yi Zhou Shu: Parallel texts and epigraphics

-The text close to the known version of YZS was known to Sima Qian: numerous parallels are found in the Shi ji account on Zhou history, and the YZS "Ke Yin" (#36) and "Duoyi" (#44) chapters are basically incorporated into the Shi ji in their full form.
-The observation was made by Ding Fu :zh:丁黼.
+The text close to the known version of Yizhoushu was known to Sima Qian: numerous parallels are found in the Shi ji account on Zhou history, and the Yizhoushu "Ke Yin" (#36) and "Duoyi" (#44) chapters are basically incorporated into the Shi ji in their full form.
+The observation was made by Ding Fu (丁黼).

-Among the excavated sources on YZS:
+Among the excavated sources on Yizhoushu: